apache/spark/docs/sql-ref-syntax-qry-select-window.md

 * **nulls_option**

-    Specified to indicate whether skip null values in the determination of which row to use.
+    Specified to indicate whether skip null values in the determination of which row to use. `RESPECT NULLS` is supported by default if you do not specify `IGNORE NULLS`.

     **Syntax:**